2023 – 2024 Residency Dates

-Spalding residencies instruct and inspire through faculty-led workshops, lectures, readings, book-in-common discussions and cultural events.
+Intellectual stimulation and artistic support are hallmarks of Spalding residencies.
+These weeklong gatherings instruct and inspire through faculty-led workshops, lectures, readings, book-in-common discussions and cultural events.
 Friendships form over conversation.
-Collaborations continue in the hotel lounge.
+Collaborations continue after class.
 Writing becomes a less solitary pursuit.

 The Primary Focus: Your Concentration

-At residency, you’ll participate in a faculty-led workshop and attend faculty lectures in your area of concentration, whether creative or professional.
+At residency, you’ll participate in a faculty-led workshop, attend faculty lectures in your area of concentration, and sample faculty lectures in other areas as well.
 You’ll read books or scripts in your area and regularly hear their authors discuss the path to publication or production.

-Plenary lectures at each residency examine universal questions of subject, structure, and style.
-At each residency you’ll get to know another genre in a rotating series as you write outside your area in a brief cross-genre exercise, read work by a distinguished visiting writer, hear the writer speak, and chat with them during a private Q&A. Recent Distinguished Visiting Writers include Kwame Alexander, Natasha Trethewey, Ann Patchett, Doug Wright, John Patrick Shanley, Barry Lopez, and Jacqueline Woodson.
+Plenary lectures at each residency examine universal questions of subject, structure and style.
+At each residency you’ll get to know another genre in a rotating series as you write outside your area in a brief cross-genre exercise, read work by a distinguished visiting writer, hear the writer speak and chat with them during a private Q&A. Past Distinguished Visiting Writers include Honorée Fanonne Jeffers, Kwame Alexander, Natasha Trethewey, Gene Luen Yang, Ann Patchett, Doug Wright, John Patrick Shanley, Barry Lopez, and Jacqueline Woodson.

 All MFA students have the option simply to hop over to a different genre one residency and workshop in a new area.
 The things you learn there will give you a new perspective and inform your writing for years to come.